Advice-Only™ Frequently Asked Questions

 No advisor is assigned, routed, or preferred by the platform.
 Any planning engagement occurs only through a separate, client-initiated Advice-Only™ agreement.

 Advice-Only™ advisors determine their pricing for stand-alone planning.
 An advisor’s level of experience and/or specialty may determine their pricing.
-Explore our free directory of advisors to assess individual pricing and connect with an advisor.

-However, under the Advice-Only™ Methodology, no solicitation, referral, or implementation discussion is permitted inside the planning engagement.
+Clients may choose any professional or firm to implement their plan.
+However, under the Advice-Only™ Methodology, no solicitation, referral, or implementation discussion is permitted within the planning engagement.

 The Advice-Only™ engagement ends at the Engagement Completion Boundary — the point at which all agreed planning questions have been answered and recommendations delivered.
+Only after that boundary may implementation-related discussions occur at the client’s request.

-Such meetings:
+Such discussions:

 By law, licensed financial professionals must provide access and update details of their practice and the firms with which they are associated.
 Information on investment advisors and their firm’s registered representatives is available at adviserinfo.sec.gov.